inthezonewithme/python-practice/README.md

 The function works by passing in a word, which is then converted to a list Another list, reversed_word is them initialised with 'none' values and then populated with the elements of the list of word.
 The reversed_word elements are then joined together using the join() method

+#5 Factorial(with recursion)
+Has a base case that terminates the recursive calls as n is multiplied by its decrement